 Tracey Kee Announces The Hiring Of Kozlowski As Associate Head Coach

-Natalie Kozlowski enters her second year as associate head coach with North Texas softball.
-She rejoined head coach Tracey Kee last season after serving as the Director of Education for the National Fastpitch Coaches Association in Louisville, Kentucky.
+Natalie Kozlowski enters her third year as associate head coach with North Texas softball.
+She rejoined head coach Tracey Kee in 2015 after serving as the Director of Education for the National Fastpitch Coaches Association in Louisville, Kentucky.

 In her first season with the Mean Green, she coached Kat Strunk to her second career All-Conference selection and Taylor Schoblocher to Amateur Softball Association/USA Softball National Player of the Week honors, the program’s first national award.

 Under Kozlowski’s tutelage, Schoblocher set single-season school records for on-base percentage (.477) and slugging percentage (.833) and finished with the second-best single-season batting average (.389) and second-most home runs (17) and total bases (120).
 As a team, the Mean Green fielded at a .978 clip, tops in C-USA and school history and the fifth-best in the nation.

 Prior to her stint at the NFCA, Kozlowski spent 12 years with the East Carolina Pirates, including the last six as an associate head coach, working primarily with the offense and outfielders.
 In addition to her on-field work, Kozlowski was the Pirates' recruiting coordinator, scouting director and conditioning coach.

 There, she coached alongside head coach Tracey Kee and also coached fellow assistant Christina Merrida, who played there from 2007-10.

 Kozlowski was part of two NFCA Mideast Region Coaching Staff of the Year awards.
 The staff she was a part of guided the Pirates to consecutive NCAA Tournament regional final appearances and Conference USA Tournament championships while capturing the program's first C-USA regular season crown in 2010.